IBM/maximo-labs/MkDocs/ocp_8.5/docs/dependency-certmanager.md

 ### Certificate Management

 In this exercise, you will learn how to setup Jetstack's opensource community based [cert-manager](https://cert-manager.io/) which is a dependency of MAS for the maintenance of X.509 certificates.

+!!! warning

     Setting up your own domain name using DNS with public certificates, is beyond the scope of this guide (contact the author if you need general guidelines).
-In this tutorial, you will be setting up MAS with the default Ingress certificate of the IBM ROKS cluster.
+In this tutorial, you will be setting up MAS with the self-signed certificate using default Ingress of the IBM ROKS cluster.

 !!! note